Not-tea/gg-bot/README.md

    - If you're on Windows, run `set BOT_TOKEN=INSERT_ID_HERE`, replacing INSERT_ID_HERE with your actual bot token
    - If you're on Mac, run `export BOT_TOKEN=INSERT_ID_HERE`, replacing INSERT_ID_HERE with your actual bot token
    - If you're on Linux, I assume you know how to set an environment variable
+7. Run `npm install` and wait for it to finish.
+When it does, you should see a `node_modules` folder in your directory.
-7. Run `node index.js` - your bot should begin running
+8. Run `node index.js` - your bot should begin running

 ### Setting up your bot to run remotely